databio/geniml/docs/tutorials/use-pretrained-region2vec-model.md

 embeddings = model.encode(regions)
 ```

-We can also encode an entire bed file:
+We can also encode an entire bed file, which will return region embeddings for each region in the file:

 ```python
 bed = "/path/to/bed/file.bed"